zadokthevisionary/blueye-ux-case-study/usability-testing/discussion-guide.md

 # DISCUSSION GUIDE (Post-Test)

-## Perceived Usefulness

-- Would this tool realistically help reduce your screen-related discomfort?

-- Which feature felt most useful?

-- Which feature felt unnecessary?

-## Clarity
+## Understanding

+- Was it clear what the main purpose of this app is?

+- What do you think the primary feature is?

-- Was anything confusing or unclear?
+- Was anything confusing or mislabeled?

-- Were the labels intuitive?
+## Navigation

+- Did the structure of the app feel logical?

+- Was anything difficult to find?

+- Where did you expect something to be but it wasn’t?

 ## Automation Perception

-- How do you feel about automatic protection turning on?
+- Do you understand how Auto Protection Mode works?

-- Would you trust it to run in the background?
+- Would you trust it to run automatically?

+- Does automation feel helpful or intrusive?

-## Motivation
+## Usefulness

-- Would this change your screen habits?
+- Would this realistically help reduce screen fatigue?

-- What would make you use this consistently?
+- Which feature feels most valuable?

+- Which feature feels unnecessary?

-## Final Question
+## Clarity Rating

-- If this were available today, would you download it?
-Why or why not?
+- On a scale of 1–5:

+- How easy was it to navigate?

+- How clear were the labels?

+- How confident are you that you understand how it works?